 Topic Menu

 The Family Independence Program (FIP) provides cash assistance to families with dependent children.
 Sometimes it is called Cash Assistance, TANF, or FIA.
-The Michigan Department of Health and Human Services (MDHHS) decides who qualifies for FIP.
+The Michigan Department of Health and Human Services (MDHHS) decides who gets FIP.
 If you apply, they will look at who is in your household.
 MDHHS will ask about your household’s income and assets.
 There is a time limit on FIP, so they will also look at whether you have gotten FIP before.

 Who is Eligible?

 A family must have at least one adult and one child to get FIP.
 The adult must be the primary caretaker of a dependent child who lives in the household.
-A primary caretaker is an adult responsible for the care and supervision of a child.
+A primary caretaker is a parent, stepparent, or an adult responsible for the care and supervision of a child.
 A dependent child is a child who is not an emancipated minor and lives with a caretaker.
 The child must either be under 18 years old, or 18 and a full–time high school student.
 For FIP purposes, a disabled adult child is not considered a dependent child.

 Eligible Immigrants

 If you speak limited English, MDHHS must provide you with an interpreter.
 Be sure to tell MDHHS that you need an interpreter or need help understanding documents in English.
-You have a right to bring your own interpreter if you prefer.
+You have the right to bring your own interpreter if you prefer.
 The application is also available in different languages.
-You can apply online and have someone help you.
+You can apply online and have someone to help you.

 Time Limits

 FIP has both state and federal time limits.
-Michigan law allows eligible adults to get FIP for no more than 48 months in their lifetime.
-Federal law allows eligible adults to get FIP for no more than 60 months in their lifetime.
+Michigan law allows eligible adults to get FIP for no more than 60 months in their lifetime.
+Federal law also allows eligible adults to get FIP for no more than 60 months in their lifetime.
 There are special rules for how the law decides what months count under both state and federal law.

 To learn more, read Time Limits for the Family Independence Program (FIP, or Cash Assistance).